QC-Automation-Suite/P3-QC/Documentation/ReadMe_P0Analyzer.md

 ## MVP Features

-In the markdown language (file extension .md).
-The subsections for the MVP functions need to be noted in this format:
 - [x] Take in Project 0 Specifications
 	* Read from the GitHub URL to the _project requirements_ `ReadMe.md` file from GitHub for the desired batch's Project 0.
 	* Example: `https://github.com/[ batch organization ]/trainer-code/wiki/P0-Requirements.md`.